sass/sass-site/source/documentation/breaking-changes/legacy-js-api.md

 Modern API [`Importer`]s instead contain two methods: `canonicalize`, which takes in a rule URL and returns the canonical form of that URL; and `load`, which takes in a canonical URL and returns an object with the contents of the loaded stylesheet.
+This split ensures that the same module is only loaded once and that relative URLs work consistently.
 Asynchronous importers have both of these methods return promises.

 There's also a special [`FileImporter`] that redirects all loads to existing files on disk, which should be used when migrating from legacy importers that returned a `file` instead of `contents`.

-[`Importer`]: /documentation/js-api/interfaces/importer/
+[`Importer`]: /documentation/js-api/interfaces/Importer/
-[`ImporterResult`]: /documentation/js-api/interfaces/importerresult/
+[`ImporterResult`]: /documentation/js-api/interfaces/ImporterResult/
-[`FileImporter`]: /documentation/js-api/interfaces/fileimporter/
+[`FileImporter`]: /documentation/js-api/interfaces/FileImporter/

 ### Custom Functions